RubyLane/parse_args/README.md

     By default named arguments consume a single following argument as the value for that argument.
 This setting changes that to *count*, which will cause the following *count* arguments to be gathered into the variable holding this argument.
+If *count* is the special value “all”, then all remaining arguments are gathered into a list as the value of this argument.
   - **-enum** *possible\_values*
     Restrict the values that will be accepted for this argument to those in the *possible\_values* list.
 Similar to using a validator that